michalzalobny/fastify-prisma-postgresql/README.md

 - `PORT="3002"` - port for server
 - `SHADOW_DATABASE_URL="` - postgresql database url for shadow database (only for development! should be different from DATABASE_URL)

+### To build a project in production use

+`npm run generate-prisma-and-migrate-and-build`

 ### Structure partially based on

 `https://www.youtube.com/watch?v=LMoMHP44-xM`